keenanhi/keenanhi.github.io/mini-series/getting-started/_drafts/2015-04-23-Get-Started-Part-1.md

 An easy way to differentiate sound waves from one another is to measure the distance between the points of highest pressure, or the points of highest air molecule density.
 This is pretty easy to see: All the "darker" circles are high pressure points.
 Since we are taling about sound waves, we call this distance the **wavelength**, the length of the wave.
 Every wavelength, the wave repeats itself.
 A wavelength is a distance per cycle of the wave.

-Now something that is going to [blow your mind](http://img.pandawhale.com/post-28553-Steve-Jobs-mind-blown-gif-HD-T-pVbd.gif): Keep your eyes focused on one individual air molecule in the animation above (one individual dot).
+Now, keep your eyes focused on one individual air molecule in the animation above (one individual dot).
 Notice that it is vibrating back and forth at a constant rate (if you are having trouble seeing it, it's a little easier to see towards the center of the image).
 Now pick any other dot, and notice that it too is vibrating back and forth *at the exact same rate*.
 Pull out a stopwatch if you don't believe me.
 Call my bluff, I dare you.

 This vibration is called a sound's **frequency**.
 Air can vibrate quickly, and air can vibrate slowly.
 When air vibrates quickly, it has a high frequency, and when it vibrates slowly, it has a low frequency.